FAMILY CHILD CARE

 Earn up to $1,775 per week while you work from home!
 Training and licensing are free and you can be your own boss!
 Stay home with your children!
 How?
 Become a Family Child Care Provider.
 Full-time providers can now make up to $329 per child, per week!

 Through 19 September 2021, JB Andrews is a test base for an Air Force recruitment and retention program offering incentives to new and existing FCC Providers.
 Providers will make $209 to $279 per week for children over 2 years and $209 to $329 for children under 2.
 Accredited providers earn even more, up to $370 per child, per week.
 An additional $200 per child incentive is given to all providers who enroll children who are supplanted from the CDC due to priority on a full-time basis.

 *The weekly rate is part parent fee + part Air Force subsidy.

 Air Force Family Child Care Programs provide training and oversight to licensed family child care homes on or near the Air Force installation.
-The providers offer a variety of care options for families such has full-day, part-day, infant/toddler care, evening, weekend, and respite care.
+The providers offer a variety of care options for families such as full-day, part-day, infant/toddler care, evening, weekend, and respite care.
 Care is also provided to mildly ill children and for parents who work different shifts.
 The Air Force offers providers the use of lending programs stocked with supplies and equipment needed to set up and maintain quality environments for children.
-Providers receive intensive on-going training to ensure high standards of care are met.
+Providers receive intensive on-going training to ensure that high standards of care are met.
 The Air Force encourages and supports providers becoming accredited by National Association for Family Child Care.